HE-Arc/webapp-server/files/laravel/README.md

 # JavaScript and CSS

-Laravel comes with some default libraries like Bootstrap.
+Laravel comes with some default libraries like Bootstrap and Vue.js.
 To rebuild them, do the following commands:

 ```
 $ npm install
-$ gulp
+$ npm run dev # or development
-$ gulp --production
+$ npm run prod # or production
 ```

 Although, doing this on the production server is not a good idea.
 Putting the generated scripts and stylesheets on Git is ok.